 It ensures water efficiently sheds and does not pool, preventing leaks and damage.
 This angle is usually expressed as a ratio of the rise to run.

-It is crucial to consider the specific type of metal roof, local codes, manufacturer recommendations, and your project’s unique needs to determine the appropriate slope for your situation.
+For example, It is crucial to consider the specific type of metal roof, local codes, manufacturer recommendations, and your project’s unique needs to determine the appropriate slope for your situation.
+In another project, we followed the local codes which required a minimum slope of 3:12 for metal roofs, ensuring compliance and optimal performance.

 Always consult a qualified roofing professional for expert advice based on your circumstances.